 Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)2.30 Very lowVery high 5

 Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.00 Very lowVery high 5

 Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.2.20 Very lowVery high 5

 Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.1.90 Very lowVery high 5

 Access Constraints This measures the level of humanitarian access constraints.1.0No constraintsExtreme constraints

-Due to the protracted refugee situation, restrictive policies, and chronic underfunding, the refugee population in Tanzania remains highly dependent on humanitarian assistance.
-Over 50% of refugees and asylum seekers across the three camps live in inadequate emergency shelters and tents, increasing the risk of sexual and gender-based violence.
-60% of refugees do not have dignified family latrines and rely on communal latrines.
-There is limited access to health facilities, services, supplies and a shortage of NFIs. ?
+Because of the protracted refugee situation, the closure of all border entry points for Burundians and Congolese asylum seekers since July 2018, and chronic underfunding of humanitarian operations, the refugee population in Tanzania remains highly dependent on humanitarian assistance.
+Nearly half of the refugees and asylum seekers across the three camps live in overcrowded emergency shelters and tents that lack adequate child-friendly spaces, increasing the risk of protection concerns, including sexual and gender-based violence. ?